DevlessTeam/dv-android-sdk-1.0/README.md

 ```

 ## Editing/Patching data in your backend
 #### Create a Map<String, Object> with the key being your field and the value being what you want to change in your backend.
-So If we want to change the name field of what we already entered which was  ***{"name" : "Abigail", "email" : "obengabigail@gmail.com"}*** in our names table we will create a Map<String, Object> and set he new fields.
+So If we want to change the name field of what we already entered which was  ***{"name" : "Abigail", "email" : "obengabigail@gmail.com"}*** in our names table we will create a Map<String, Object> and set the new fields.
 This is how you will do it.

 ```Java
 //Create a hashmap with the value to change